 You will get an email notification whenever we are sending out a new release either to your pre-release channel or a full production release.
 For any questions/issues, just reply back to us.

-Here’s the full release calender: https://calendar.google.com/calendar?cid=c291bmR0cmFja3lvdXJicmFuZC5jb21fZjM5YmpzbWxrZWtncDllazN0dWprZ2NkdWNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ
+Here’s the full SDK Release Calendar.

 When a player is unsupported, a device error DEVICE_ERROR_UNSUPPORTED_VERSION

-is raised on the zone and authentification will fail with http 426 which results in that the player won’t be able to play more music.
+is raised on the zone and authentication will fail with http 426 which results in that the player won’t be able to play more music.
 Mails are being sent out to the concerned customers and it’s possible to filter on “Need player update” in Business to find the right players.

 When a player is deprecated, a device error DEVICE_ERROR_SOON_UNSUPPORTED_VERSION